fairDataSociety/blossom/README.md

 - **ENVIRONMENT** - It can be set to `production` or `development` and determines how the project will be built.
 - **SWARM_EXTENSION_ID** - This ID is used to establish communication with the Swarm extension in development mode.

+> **_NOTE_:** Data will be loaded from bee URL defined in the Swarm extension.
+Check your bee URL in the Swarm extension if it is set to correct endpoint.

 ## Installation

 The extension is built by running this command: